skypjack/entt/docs/md/process.md

 Lambdas and functors can't be used directly with a scheduler for they are not properly defined processes with managed life cycles.<br/>
-This class helps in filling the gap and turning lambdas and functors into full featured processes usable by a scheduler.
+This class helps in filling the gap and turning lambdas and functors into full-featured processes usable by a scheduler.

 The function call operator has a signature similar to the one of the `update` function of a process but for the fact that it receives two extra arguments to